leeneyad/web-labs/README.md

 - fifth/ – Lab 5
 - sixth/ – Lab 6
 - seventh/ – Lab 7
-- eighth/ – Lab 8 (if added later)
+- eighth/ – Lab 8
 - ninth/ – Lab 9
-- tenth/ – Lab 10: Advanced DOM & API Interaction
+- tenth/ – Lab 10

 ## 🛠 Technologies Used

 - HTML5
 - CSS3
-- JavaScript (DOM & API for Lab 10)
+- JavaScript

 ## 🌐 Notes

-- Task names in Lab 10 may appear in Latin because we are using the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) fake API for testing.
 - All folders are self-contained — you can open any index.html file directly in the browser.
 - You can explore each lab individually from the corresponding folder.